 While securing planning permission is essential for legal compliance, adhering to building regulations is equally imperative to confirm the safety, health, and efficiency of your home extension.

 Building regulations cover a wide range of criteria, including structural integrity, fire safety, energy efficiency, and accessibility.
-These standards confirm that any construction work is carried out to a high standard and is safe for all occupants.
+These standards confirm that any construction work, from external walls to plumbing systems and other structural elements, is carried out to a high standard and is safe for all occupants.

-Even if your extension is permitted development and does not require the local planning authority’s permission, you must still comply with building regulations.
+Even if your semi-detached house extension falls under permitted development rights and does not require the local planning authority’s approval, you must still comply with building regulations.

 How to Apply for a Planning Application